-The SDCEP Steering Group oversees all the activities of the Scottish Dental Clinical Effectiveness Programme and includes representatives of the guidance development groups, the dental institutions in Scotland and members of SDCEP's Programme Development Team (PDT).
-The Steering Group meet bi-annually and advise the PDT on the suitability of proposed guidance topics.
+The SDCEP Steering Group oversees all the activities of the Scottish Dental Clinical Effectiveness Programme and includes representatives of each active Guidance Development Group (GDG) and various stakeholder organisations.
+The Steering Group meet 2 or 3 times per year and advise the Programme Development Team (PDT) on the suitability of proposed guidance topics.

-The Programme Development Team is responsible for the methodology of guidance development and provides project management and administrative support to each Guidance Development Group (GDG).
-Details of the Programme Development Team and the current membership of the Steering Group are available on the SDCEP website (www.sdcep.org.uk).
+The PDT is responsible for the methodology of guidance development and provides project management and administrative support to each (GDG).
+Details of the PDT and the current membership of the Steering Group are available on the SDCEP website (www.sdcep.org.uk).